RagnarB83/ash-documentation/docs/setup.rst

 .. note:: This option might be preferred if installing on a cluster for multiple users.

 Linux: Install Python3 via a Linux package manager (e.g. Centos: yum -y install python3, Ubuntu: apt install python3).
-Installing via a package manager is prefereable than compiling from source (see python.org for compile options).
+Installing via a package manager is preferable than compiling from source (see python.org for compile options).
 Mac OS X: Use the system Python3 (if available) or install Python3 via Homebrew (https://brew.sh/).
 Windows: See https://www.python.org/downloads/windows/ for options.